Works Constitution Act: 1972 major reform

 In 1972 the Works Constitution Act was significantly updated, and largely forms the current basis of the law.
 It strengthened works council power on the plant level, while subordinating works councils to trade union when it came to collective bargaining.

 Subsequent reforms

 The 2001 reform was passed by the SPD-Green cabinet in June 2001.
 It expands the number of works council members released from work, introduces a simplified election procedure for small workplaces, increased participation rights in environment, anti-racism, retraining, promotion of secure job contracts and more flexibility in setting up alternative works council structures that match modern corporate structures.
 It expands women participation through gender quotas, new provisions for part-time works council members (many who are women) and acknowledges the tension of work and family life balance.

-Twenty years later in 2021, the Betriebsrätemodernisierungsgesetz (Works Council Modernization Act) passed, expanding co-determination rights to include artificial intelligence in the workplace, a new framework for online/hybrid meetings of works council proceedings, expanded simplified election procedure and lowers the voting age to 16 years old.
+Twenty years later in 2021, the Betriebsrätemodernisierungsgesetz (Works Council Modernization Act) passed, expanding codetermination rights to include artificial intelligence in the workplace, a new framework for online/hybrid meetings of works council proceedings, expanded simplified election procedure and lowers the voting age to 16 years old.